 What’s new on Netflix in September 2020 – all the shows and movies coming soon

-We might be spending slightly more time out of our houses now than we were earlier on in the year, but the reliance on streaming platforms for new content remains as high as ever – and thankfully Netflix has got a slew of exciting new releases launching in September.
+We might be spending slightly more time out of our houses now than we were earlier on in the year, but the reliance on streaming platforms for new content remains as high as ever – and thankfully Netflix has a slew of releases launching in September.

-Some of the most exciting releases next month are highly anticipated new films – the latest feature from acclaimed writer/director Charlie Kaufman, I’m Thinking of Ending Things arrives towards the start of September, followed by thriller The Devil All The Time, which boasts an impressive ensemble cast spearheaded by Tom Holland and Robert Pattinson, later in the month.
+Some of the most exciting titles are highly anticipated new films – the latest feature from acclaimed writer/director Charlie Kaufman, I’m Thinking of Ending Things, arrives at the start of September, followed by thriller The Devil All the Time, which boasts an impressive ensemble cast spearheaded by Tom Holland and Robert Pattinson, later in the month.

-There’s also a new film starring Stranger Things star Millie Bobbie Brown which follows the escapades of Enola Holmes, the younger sister of Sherlock and Mycroft, and a brand new romcom titled Love, Guaranteed.
+There’s also a new film starring Stranger Things star Millie Bobby Brown that follows the escapades of Enola Holmes, the younger sister of Sherlock and Mycroft, and a brand-new romcom titled Love, Guaranteed.

-As for new series, comedian Katherine Ryan stars in her first sitcom, The Duchess – which she also wrote, while prolific producer Ryan Murphy is back with his latest series, Ratched, which is a prequel based around the eponymous nurse – famous for being the villain in One Flew Over The Cuckoo’s Nest.
+As for new series, comedian Katherine Ryan stars in her first sitcom, The Duchess, which she also wrote, while prolific producer Ryan Murphy is back with his latest series Ratched, a prequel based on the eponymous nurse – famous for being the villain in One Flew over the Cuckoo’s Nest.

 If you’re still on the hunt for Netflix’s August releases, we have the schedule.
 Read on for our pick of the September list.